 Aiding Children Together, Inc.

 Children on the estate during ACT's first visit.
-The families were living in deplorable conditions and most of the children were not attending school.
+The families were living in very difficult conditions and most of the children were not attending school.

 Aiding Children Together, Inc. Projects